Tucker County, West Virginia: 2000 census

+Politics and government

-Politics
+Federal Politics

+Tucker County lies within West Virginia's 2nd congressional district.
+The current representative of the district is Riley Moore (R).

 Tucker County was divided at the time of the Virginia Secession Convention, and has been a consistent statewide bellwether, voting for the winner of West Virginia's electoral votes in every presidential election since the state's formation, except that of 1912, when it voted for Theodore Roosevelt.